krishna-shri/personal_portfolio/README.md

 ## What is this?

-This simple portfolio template is designed to showcase your past projects, career history, skill sets, and more.
+This simple portfolio template is designed to showcase my past projects, career history, skill sets, and more.

 View the [Demo](https://skris56.people.uic.edu/).

-**This template is free to use, and no attribution is required.** You can fork or download this repository to customize it for your own use.
-Please don't forget to leave a ⭐ if you like this portfolio!

 ![screenshot](./src/assets//images/screenshot.png)

-## Features

-✅ Open source (free to use, no attribution required)
-✅ Responsive design & mobile-friendly
-✅ Supports both dark and light modes
-✅ Highly customizable multi-component layout
-✅ Built with modern technologies (React, TypeScript, JavaScript, and SCSS)

 ## Quick Setup